-This interactive map documents the 1883 night walk made by Melbourne’s first elephant, Ranee, from the Port Melbourne police station to the Royal Melbourne Zoo in Parkville.
+This interactive digital narrative using Google Maps to document prose, audio and photographic based creative responses from a historically informed walk that retraced the 1883 night time trek made by Melbourne first elephant, Ranee, from the Port Melbourne police station to the Royal Melbourne Zoo in Parkville.

-This map is a digital experiment in documenting the walk.
+This digital narrative experiment documents the walk.
 It includes audio, written responses and photos from the night.
 Content was contributed by Sophie Cunningham, Peta Murray, Francesca Rendle-Short, Rachel Wilson, Brigid Magner, and Rees Quilford.